thynnine/pysic/doc/Core_f90.rst

     **total_bond_gradients**: double precision  **intent(out)**    *size(3, n_atoms)*
         the calculated bond order gradients :math:`\nabla_\alpha b_i`
     raw_virial: double precision  *intent(in)*    *size(6)*

-    **total_virial**: double precision  **intent(out)**    *size(6)*
+        the precalculated virial due to the bond order gradient **total_virial**: double precision  **intent(out)**    *size(6)*
+        the scaled  virial due to the bond order gradient
     mpi_split: logical  *intent(in)*    *scalar*  *optional*
         A switch for enabling MPI parallelization.
 By default the routine is sequential since the calculation may be called from within an already parallelized routine.